perylemke/sesamo/README.md

 **Sésamo**
 ===================
-Sésamo is a simple python script to access a many.
+Sésamo is a simple python script to concentrate a many servers to access.

 Why?
 I'm study Python and I'm a Lazy SysAdmin.